 - Known-point method.
-A surveyor has to physically walk your site, locate the points with a rover, and mark them for visibility. - Using AeroPoints.
-AeroPoints are smart GCPs meaning that they automate referencing and data upload.
-Just lay on the ground in an optimal distribution across the entire surveyed area.
-You drop in an optimal distribution across the entire surveyed area.
+A surveyor has to physically walk your site, shoot the points with a rover, and mark them for visibility. - Using AeroPoints.
+AeroPoints are smart GCPs you drop in an optimal distribution across the entire surveyed area.

 DRONE SURVEYING WITH ONBOARD DIFFERENTIAL GPS HAS REDUCED THE AMOUNT OF GROUND CONTROL NEEDED.